Jonny Williams: Swindon Town

 Williams joined Swindon Town on 13 August 2021 on a free transfer signing a two-year contract.
+He was released by Swindon at the end of the 2022–23 season.
+This came after a season in which, Williams was the club's top scorer and also nominated for their Player of the Season award.
+In his time with the Robins, Williams made 77 league appearances for the club, scored 15 goals and provided seven assists.

+Gillingham

+On 14 June 2023, Williams joined Gillingham.

 International career

 Williams qualifies for Wales as his father was born in Anglesey.
 He was the second youngest player to play for the Welsh under 21s, making his debut having just turned 17.
 Williams was called up to the senior Wales squad on 3 October 2011, by then manager Gary Speed, following injuries to three players for the matches against Switzerland and Bulgaria.
 On 15 November 2011, Williams suffered a broken fibula in his right leg whilst on U21 International duty with Wales.

 On 29 August 2012, Williams was again called up to the Wales senior squad by manager Chris Coleman for the World Cup qualifiers against Belgium and Serbia.
 In January 2013, he was selected in the Wales under-21 squad for the friendly match against Iceland on 6 February 2013 and he scored in the 3–0 victory.
-On 22 March 2013 Williams made his international debut in a 2–1 victory over Scotland when he appeared as a substitute at half time in place of Gareth Bale.
+On 22 March 2013, Williams made his international debut in a 2–1 victory over Scotland when he appeared as a substitute at half time in place of Gareth Bale.
 He made his first start for Wales four days later in a 2–1 defeat at home to Croatia.

 Williams scored his first goal for Wales on his 25th appearance for the national side, scoring late to seal a 1–0 win over Bulgaria in October 2020.

 In May 2021 he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.
 In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.

+Williams announced his international retirement in March 2023.